fin3ss3g0d/evilgophish/README.md

 ## Background

-This project was originally inspired by this [blog](https://outpost24.com/blog/Better-proxy-than-story), however with time and source code review, different methods now provide tracking between the two frameworks and `Apache2` is only used as a hardening layer for your phishing infrastructure.
 In this setup, `GoPhish` is used to send emails and provide a dashboard for `evilginx2` campaign statistics, but it is not used for any landing pages.
 Your phishing links sent from `GoPhish` will point to an `evilginx2` lure path and `evilginx2` will be used for landing pages.
-This provides the ability to still bypass `2FA/MFA` with `evilginx2`, without losing those precious stats.
+This provides the ability to still bypass `2FA/MFA` with `evilginx2`, without losing those precious stats. `Apache2` is simply used as a proxy to the local `evilginx2` server and an additional hardening layer for your phishing infrastructure.
 Realtime campaign event notifications have been provided with [Pusher end-to-end encrypted channels](https://pusher.com/docs/channels/using_channels/encrypted-channels/) and full usable `JSON` strings containing tokens/cookies from `evilginx2` are displayed directly in the `GoPhish` GUI:

 ![new-dashboard](images/tokens-gophish.png)

 ## Infrastructure Layout

 - `evilginx2` will listen locally on port `8443`
-- `GoPhish` will listen locally on port `8080`
+- `GoPhish` will listen locally on port `8080` and `3333`
 - `Apache2` will listen on port `443` externally and proxy to local `evilginx2` server
   - Requests will be filtered at `Apache2` layer based on redirect rules and IP blacklist configuration
     - Redirect functionality for unauthorized requests is still baked into `evilginx2` if a request hits the `evilginx2` server